dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 For the sake of brevity, the following conventions are used in the tables:

-* The column O marks whether items in a map are optional.
+* The column M marks whether items in a map are optional.
-  * O - Optional.
+  * . - Optional.
 The item may be omitted.
-  * M - Mandatory.
+  * X - Mandatory.
 The item must be present.
 * The column T gives the CBOR data type of the item.
   * U - Unsigned integer
   * I - Signed integer (i.e. CBOR unsigned or negative integer)